An Inhabitant of Carcosa

-"An Inhabitant of Carcosa" is a short story by American Civil War soldier, wit, and writer Ambrose Bierce.
+"An Inhabitant of Carcosa" is a short story by American Civil War veteran and writer Ambrose Bierce.
 It was first published in the San Francisco Newsletter of December 25, 1886 and was later reprinted as part of Bierce's collections Tales of Soldiers and Civilians and Can Such Things Be?

 The first-person narrative concerns a man from the ancient city of Carcosa who awakens from a sickness-induced sleep to find himself lost in an unfamiliar wilderness.